TheFifthRider/simply-roleplaying-webapp/docs/character/skills.md

 ### Spending Potential

 Players can spend potential in one of two ways: either by being trained in a skill by a more experienced character or by experimenting on their own and gaining insight in a skill.
-In either case they can choose to either **learn** the skill if they did not already know it, writing it down as a d4 skill on their character sheet, or **level up** the skill, increasing the die level of the skill by 1.
+In either case they can choose to either **learn** the skill if they did not already know it, writing it down as a d4 skill on their character sheet, or **level up** the skill, increasing the size of the skill's die to the next largest size.

 <br/>